 - You’re a luxury traveler and don’t mind spending a little extra for added convenience

 - You’re traveling during a particularly busy travel period

 - Your Japan itinerary doesn’t involve many long train/bullet train journeys

 - Your long train/bullet train journeys don’t fit neatly into 7-, 14- or 21-day periods

-Note: As one of our clients you don’t need to worry about this, as we will do all the legwork for you.
+(If you’re one of our clients and trip-planning with us, you don’t need to worry about this as we’ll do all the legwork for you.)

 Below are more details about each scenario to help you figure out whether the JR Pass is right for you or not.